it-at-m/kobit-backend/README.md

 * In the immediate future now: improving the user interface
 * In the nearterm future weeks from now: developing a CMS for admin users
 * In the midterm future 4-6 months from now: analytics and insights
-* In the longterm future 12-24 months from now: implentation of an AI Chatbot assistent
+* In the longterm future 12-24 months from now: implementation of an AI Chatbot assistent

 ## Set up
 Installation can be found in the backend wiki under Installation: https://github.com/it-at-m/kobit-backend/wiki/Installation